We Buy Hoarder Houses In Ohio

-If you have a hoarded home which is just too much for you to de-clutter and organize, it really is time for you to sell it.
+If you, a relative or friend have a hoarded home which is just too much to de-clutter and organize, it really is time to sell it.

 Hoarding is defined by the Anxiety and Depression Association of America (ADAA) as “the compulsive purchasing, acquiring, searching, and saving of items that have little or no value.
 The behavior usually has harmful effects—emotional, physical, social, financial, and even legal—for the hoarder and their family members.”

 If you are a person suffering from the hoarding disease or with the compulsive hoarding disorder, or a family member, heir or guardian of a person who has the hoarding disorder, you are in luck because Homesmith buys hoarded houses, with a cash offer in Columbus and Central Ohio.

 Homesmith buys hoarded properties specifically in Columbus, Central Ohio and throughout the Buckeye State.
 If the house you would like to sell is elsewhere, we may still be able to help you.
 Please contact us to discuss.

 The American Psychiatric Association (APA) defines Hoarding Disorder as follows:

 People with hoarding disorder excessively save items that others may view as worthless.
 They have persistent difficulty getting rid of or parting with possessions, leading to clutter that disrupts their ability to use their living or work spaces.

 Hoarding is not the same as collecting.
 Collectors look for specific items, such as model cars or stamps, and may organize or display them.
 People with hoarding disorder often save random items and store them haphazardly.
 In most cases, they save items that they feel they may need in the future, are valuable or have sentimental value.
 Some may also feel safer surrounded by the things they save.